sagaxyz/saga-sdk/x/transferrouter/README.md

 In the IBC middleware the RecvPacket method is called when a new IBC packet is received.
 It will store the packet in the call queue as a new transfer along with the original packet.
 The default behavior is overridden and the tokens being transferred end up in an escrow account (the gateway contract address).
 Any packet that is not a transfer to the local chain will fall back to the default behavior, such as Packet Forward Middleware packets, or packets that are not transfers.

-Also the OnTimeoutPacket and OnAcknowledgementPacket methods are overridden to store the source callback queue (acknowledgments and timeouts), if necessary.
+Also the OnTimeoutPacket and OnAcknowledgementPacket methods are overridden to store packets in either the source callback queue (for source callbacks) or the error/timeout queue (for error acknowledgements and timeouts that require token refunds), if necessary.

 ### Gateway precompile contract

-The gateway precompile contract has 2 methods:
+The gateway precompile contract has 3 methods:
-- execute: executes the next call in the queue, which is an incoming IBC transfer.
+- `execute`: executes the next call in the queue, which is an incoming IBC transfer.
+It can perform either a plain ERC20 transfer or execute a destination-side callback.
-- executeSrcCallback: executes the next source callback in the queue, which is an acknowledgment or a timeout.
+- `executeSrcCallback`: executes the next source callback in the queue, which is an acknowledgment or a timeout.
+- `handleErrorOrTimeout`: handles error acknowledgements or timeouts by refunding tokens to the original sender.

 These methods do not accept any arguments and get the necessary information directly from the state, this is in order to avoid a malicious block proposer to add bad calls to the block.

 Future work: the methods can be used to make multiple calls per block, this is currently not implemented but could be added in the future by adding a param.

-During these executions, any logs produced by the call will be emitted to the EVM, along with an `Executed` event that contains information about the call, including the original tx hash and the success/failure of the call.
+During these executions, any logs produced by the call will be emitted to the EVM, along with events that contain information about the call, including the original tx hash and the success/failure of the call.

 ```solidity
     event Executed(